pubnub/c-sharp/monotouch/README.md

 # Please direct all Support Questions and Concerns to Support@PubNub.com

-# PubNub 3.6 Web Data Push Cloud-Hosted API - C# Mono 3.2.5
+# PubNub 3.7 Web Data Push Cloud-Hosted API - C# Mono 3.2.5
 ##PubNub C Sharp (MonoTouch/Xamarin.iOS Usage)

 For a quick video walkthrough, checkout https://vimeo.com/55630516 !

+### Important Changes in PubNub 3.7
+1. Added channelgroup feature for subscribe, presence, unsubscribe, presence unsubscribe, user state and PAM grant/audit/revoke.

-### Important change from previous version
+### Important change in 3.6 from previous version 3.5
 - UserState method parameters have been modified.
 - PAM auth method parameters have been modified.
 - Implements the features of Pubnub 3.6